openflighthpc/flight-file-manager/backend/README.md

-# Flight File Manager Client
+# Flight File Manager Backend

-Browser client for Flight File Manager.
+Backend for Flight File Manager.
+This serves the file management requests from the client.
 See [the main README](README.md) for more details.

 # Contributing